NBA Rumors: After Luol Deng Buyout, Lakers Could Sign Kevin Durant To Max Contract In 2019, Per ‘SB Nation’

-Despite the acquisition of LeBron James, the Los Angeles Lakers still looked determined to continue adding superstars on their roster.
-The Lakers may have passed on trading for Kawhi Leonard, but they are expected to be big players once again in 2019 NBA free agency.
-As most people think, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka purposely filled their roster with one-year contracts to main their salary cap flexibility for the summer of 2019.
+Despite the acquisition of LeBron James, the Los Angeles Lakers still look determined to continue adding superstars on their roster.
+The Lakers may have passed on trading for Kawhi Leonard, but they are expected to be big players once again in the 2019 NBA free agency.
+As most people think, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka purposely filled their roster with one-year contracts to maintain their salary cap flexibility for the summer of 2019.

-The Lakers recently succeeded to open a huge chunk of the salary cap space by reaching a buyout agreement with veteran small forward Luol Deng.
+The Lakers recently succeeded in opening a huge chunk of their salary cap space by reaching a buyout agreement with veteran small forward Luol Deng.
 As a farewell gift to the team that surprisingly signed him to a lucrative deal in 2016, Deng decided to give the Lakers a $7.5 million discount, according to Adrian Wojnarowski of ESPN.
-This allows the Lakers to clear $38 million in salary cap space for the next offseason.
+This will allow the Lakers to clear $38 million in salary cap space for the next offseason.

-According to Tom Ziller of SB Nation, if Luol Deng didn’t take a discount, the Lakers will only have $35.8 million in salary cap space for the 2019 NBA free agency.
+According to Tom Ziller of SB Nation, if Luol Deng didn’t take a discount, the Lakers would only have $35.8 million in salary cap space for the 2019 NBA free agency.
 The said amount is only enough to give a max contract to superstars who have less than 10 years of service, including Kawhi Leonard, Kyrie Irving, Klay Thompson, Jimmy Butler, DeMarcus Cousins, and Kemba Walker.

 Kevin Durant’s 2019-20 starting max salary: $38.2 million